Application of COMAH

-COMAH application is based on either a list of ‘Named Substances’ or certain generic hazard classification categories for 'dangerous substances', the latter of which includes (i) ‘very toxic’ or ‘toxic’ to humans, and (ii) ‘very toxic’ or ‘toxic’ to aquatic organisms.
-'Dangerous substances' and the generic hazard categories are defined by CHIP3.1 (the Chemical [Hazard Information and Packaging Regulations] 2002, as amended 2005).
+COMAH application is based on either a list of named substances or certain generic hazard categories for 'dangerous substances', the latter of which includes toxic to humans, and hazardous to aquatic organisms.
+'Dangerous substances' and the generic hazard categories are defined by the Classification, Labelling and Packaging Regulation 2008 (CLP).
 Where the quantities of these substances held equals or exceeds the relevant COMAH threshold quantities, COMAH applies.

 All surface engineering sites with significant quantities of substances classified as toxic and/or those hazardous to the environment should review their chemical inventories to check whether the Control of Major Accident Hazards Regulations 2015 (COMAH) apply.